brentley/ecsworkshop/content/capacity_providers/tabs/ec2.md

 In the next section, we're going to:

 - Add EC2 Spot instances to our cluster.
-- Create a capacity provider for the Spot instances, enable Cluster Auto Scaling on the new capacity provider.
+- Create a capacity provider for the Spot instances, then enable Cluster Auto Scaling on the new capacity provider.
 - Add the new capacity provider to the default cluster capacity provider strategy.
-- Deploy the service across both On-Demand and Spot capacity providers to spread our tasks and optimize costs overprovisioning our service using Spot Instances.
+- Deploy the service across both On-Demand and Spot capacity providers with the new strategy to spread our tasks across them.
+With this strategy, we optimize costs while scaling out our service using Spot Instances.
-- Scale the service out and in to see how the strategy spreads the tasks across capacity providers.
+- Scale the service out and in to see how the strategy spreads the tasks across capacity providers and cluster autoscaling takes care of scaling the underlying EC2 instances.